ABAA APPROVED SPEAKERS

 Brian Stroik is a recognized industry leader in the construction of energy efficient, sustainable and durable buildings.

-Brian works with key industry organizations – including the Air Barrier Association of America, the National Building Enclosure Council, and the Building Enclosure Technology and Environmental Council (BETEC) – on research and education regarding building enclosures, energy efficiency, and retrofitting and upgrading existing building enclosures.
+Brian works with key industry organizations – including the Air Barrier Association of America, the National Building Enclosure Council, the Building Enclosure Technology and Environmental Council (BETEC), and ASTM E06 – on research and education regarding building enclosures, energy efficiency, retrofitting and upgrading existing building enclosures.

 - Past Chair, National Building Enclosure Council (NBEC)

-- Vice Chair and a Director, Air Barrier Association of America (ABAA)
+- Vice Chair and a Director, Air Barrier Association of America (ABAA): Past Chair Research Committee

 - Advisory Board Member, Building Enclosure Technology and Environmental Council (BETEC a Council of the National Institute of Building Sciences – NIBS), Washington, DC